 - 1. Background, interests and expectations

-- 2. What the program is, and what it isn't
+- 2. What the programs are

 - 3. Courses, content and objectives

 - 4. Researching electroacoustics

 - 5. Application Process

 - 6. Preparing a strong portfolio

 - 7. Facilities and Project Opportunities

 - 8. Parents Ask . . .

-- 9. Addenda
+- 9. Addenda and Examples to Compose